RealAnimmo/Detect_Error_Message/README.md

 Meaning that this model predicted for 87% the right answers while testing thousands of neverseen sentences.

+TextAndErrorMessages-2_cleaned.csv has 114.384 lines in total, of which are 82.140 / 72% WebsiteText and 32.244 / 28% ErrorMessages.

 TextAndErrorMessages-2_cleaned.csv contains Error messages from:

     1. Android